 The Foreshore Management Plan was commissioned to provide insight and guidance into short, medium and longer term strategies for managing vulnerability of assets both private and public from climate change risk such as inundation, erosion and accretion along the shoreline from Matilda Bay in Crawley to Minim Cove in Mosman Park.

-The summary report for Town of Claremont’s section of Foreshore click here
+To view the summary report for Town of Claremont’s section of Foreshore, click here.

-Click here for information on how you can help maintain water quality in the Freshwate Bay and Lake Claremont.
+Click here for information on how you can help maintain water quality in the Freshwater Bay and Lake Claremont.